-We often get aches and pains in our muscles following a tough game of sport, or after completing physically demanding tasks at work or at home.
+We might get aches and pains in our muscles following a tough game of sport, or after completing physically demanding tasks at work or at home.

-These strains and sprains occur when muscles, joints and ligaments have been used too much, too soon, or too often.
-Damage to these soft tissues is usually accompanied by inflammation.
+These strains and sprains occur when muscles, joints and ligaments have been used too much, or too soon.
+Damage to muscles is usually accompanied by inflammation.

-Muscle strains and sprains can also be a result of tension or stress, poor sitting and lifting posture.
-It can also be caused by prolonged and repetitive movements like typing or writing.
+Muscle strains and sprains can also be a result of poor sitting or lifting posture.

-It’s tough having to deal with the miserable symptoms of coughs and colds, such as shivering, fever and a sore throat.
-But your body can also feel achy and sore as a result of infection.
-These body aches and pains are often described as a dull, continuous pain all over the body.
+It can be tough having to deal with the miserable symptoms of colds or the flu, such as headache, fever and a sore throat.
+But your body can also feel achy and sore as a result of colds or the flu.

-Muscle pains can be the result of your immune system releasing chemicals into your body to help protect and fight off infection.
-These chemicals can attach themselves to your nerve endings, which in turn send pain signals to your brain.
+Muscle pains experienced during a cold or flu can be the result of your immune system releasing chemicals into your body to help protect and fight off infection.
+These chemicals can affect muscle proteins, producing muscle pains.